 Survey Date Description of Changes Since Last Survey Interpretation Profile 1aNDC04 is located to the south of Whitley Sands.
-There has been a small section from the toe of the dunes to chainage 22m where the beach level has risen by up to 0.3m.
-The middle beach between chainages 22-78m has lowered by up to 0.2m.
-Seaward of chainage 78m the beach has risen by up to 1.4m.
-Overall, the beach is at a relatively high level compared to the range recorded from previous surveys, particularly seaward of chainage 100m which is at its highest level recorded.
+There has been a small section from the toe of the dunes to chainage 16m where the beach level has risen by up to 0.4m.
+The rest of the beach profile has lowered by up to 0.9m on the middle beach and up to 1.2m on the lower beach.
+Overall, the upper beach fluctuates between a medium - low level, whilst the middle and lower beach is at a medium level compared to the range recorded from previous surveys.
 Profile 1aNTDC04A is located to the south of Whitley Sands.
-The beach at the toe of the dunes has risen by up to 0.4m to chainage 3m.
-The upper to middle beach has lowered by up to 0.6m to chainage 78m, before switching to erosion on the lower beach by up to 0.6m.
-Overall, the beach profile is at a medium-high level compared to the range recorded from previous surveys, particularly seaward of chainage 80m which is at its highest level recorded.
+The beach from the toe of the dunes across the beach profile has lowered by up to 1.8m on the upper beach, 0.6m on the middle beach, and up to 1.5m on the lower beach.
+There is a small patch of rocks exposed at chainage 75m on the lower beach during the survey.
+Overall, the beach profile is at a medium-low level compared to the range recorded from previous surveys.